Writing, speaking, and translating the future

 http://www.futureofthebook.org/

-The commenting tool they created which works for wordpress allows line-by-line annotations to be used by readers to comment.
+The commenting tool they created which works for WordPress allows line-by-line annotations to be used by readers to comment.
 This would be a great tool that I think self-publishers would find useful.

 Both of these methods would of course improve the quality of ebooks that are sold through self-publishing, but what is the incentive to use them?
-Well the benefits to the editors is apparent in “Cloud editing” but what about the benefits for writers in “cloud editing”, and the incentives for writers and editors in “Crowd editing”?
+Well, the benefits to the editors are apparent in “Cloud editing” but what about the benefits for writers in “cloud editing”, and the incentives for writers and editors in “Crowd editing”?
 I think a rewards system (points or money), public notoriety, or a combination of these things would be fine for editors.
-But writers who are very attached to their work might not see a need to revise.
-So perhaps a ranking system that weighs revision as part of the preparation for sale process and affects a writer’s place in the self-publishing market could be useful.
+However, writers who are very attached to their work might not see a need to revise.
+So perhaps a ranking system that weighs revision as part of the preparation for the sale process and affects a writer’s place in the self-publishing market could be useful.

-These companies can probably take a small finders fee for linking freelance editors with self-publishers.
+These companies can probably take a small finder’s fee for linking freelance editors with self-publishers.
 The details of this arrangement could be decided in collaboration with self-publishers and editors.
 This would of course make for a much more palatable process and give supporting companies positive press.

 Though the “crowd editing” model will have a cost to the company, it may pay for itself through better products to market, and it will also provide a clear justification for promoting some books and authors over others.